We accept data and models from freshwater, terrestrial and near atmosphere science research funded by the Natural Environment Research Council (NERC).

 These criteria include:

-- Are related resources already held by the EIDC or other data centre?
+- Are related resources already held by the EIDC or another NERC data centre?

 - Was the research funded by NERC?

-- Is the EIDC the most appropriate data centre for that resource?
+- Is the EIDC the most appropriate data centre for the resource?

-- Are data unique, repeatable or does the cost of regeneration exceeds the cost of curation?
+- Are data unique, repeatable or does the cost of regeneration exceed the cost of curation?

-- Can the resource be described sufficiently to support re-use
+- Is the resource described sufficiently to enable re-use?

 - Can the resource be stored in a re-usable (and preferably non-proprietary format)?